otrv4/otrv4/otrv4.md

 However, this party may upload new prekey messages at other times, as defined in the [Publishing Prekey Messages](#publishing-prekey-messages) section.

-The party will also need to upload a new User Profile and a new Prekey Profile when they expire.
+The party will also need to upload a new Client Profile and a new Prekey Profile when they expire.
 These new values replace the old ones.
-Take into account, however, that user profiles and prekey profiles will have an overlap period of extra validity, so they can be used when delayed encrypted offline messages arrive.
+Take into account, however, that Client Profiles and Prekey Profiles will have an overlap period of extra validity, so they can be used when delayed encrypted offline messages arrive.
 After this extra validity time ends, they must be securely deleted from storage.

-The combination of one User Profile, one Prekey Profile and one Prekey message is called a "Prekey Ensemble".
+The combination of one Client Profile, one Prekey Profile and one Prekey message is called a "Prekey Ensemble".

 Details on how to interact with an untrusted Prekey Server to publish these